Wiki · Concept · Last reviewed June 24, 2026

 Apprenticeship loss.
 If junior workers use AI to skip the struggle of analysis, drafting, and revision, they may produce acceptable-looking artifacts without learning the craft behind them.

 BetterUp's public summary of its Stanford-linked survey reports that 40 percent of U.S. desk workers had received workslop in the previous month, that each incident took about two hours to resolve on average, and that these incidents implied a $186 monthly cost per employee in the sample.
-Those figures should be treated as survey-based estimates, not universal constants.
+Those figures should be treated as self-reported survey estimates from U.S. desk workers, not universal constants or proof that all AI use lowers productivity.

 Important Distinctions